 France's fight to slow the advance of the English language in French society continues.
 Last week, the government abandoned a plan requiring all elementary school students to learn "basic international English."

-And ten years after a law making French usage mandatory in the workplace, technicians at a Paris branch of General Electric have filed suit claiming they are illegally being forced to use English on the job.
+And ten years after a law making French usage mandatory in the workplace, technicians at a Paris branch of General Electric (search) have filed suit claiming they are illegally being forced to use English on the job.
 A Union spokesman tells the London Times that the pressure to use English in e-mails and even in meetings between French staff is "unacceptable," adding that French employees merely want English speaking management to "make an effort on their side."

 — FOX News' Michael Levine contributed to this report